Gesee-y/ReactiveECS.jl/doc/HowToUse.md

 remove_entity!(world, entity)
 ```

-> **Note**: Removed entities are not deleted but marked free, allowing new entities to override them.
+> **Note**: Removed entities are not deleted but swapped with the last valid entity and placed outside the range, allowing new entities to override.
+If you create a new entity with no initialized component, it will have the data of that deleted entity.

 ## Getting Components